English

 READING FOR PLEASURE

 We endeavour to create learning environments throughout school that inspire children to want to read.
-In EYFS and Year 1, these include wonderful reading areas both inside and outside, which not only contain stimulating texts for children to share, but storytelling props too, which bring texts to life and develop children’s language.
-In Years 2 to 6, each classroom has a Class Library, which include a range of books written by the Author of the Moment, as well as other engaging and age appropriate books to enjoy.
+In EYFS and Year 1, this includes wonderful indoor reading areas, which not only contain stimulating texts for children to share, but also include storytelling props to allow children to bring texts to life and develop children’s language.
+In Years 2 to 6, each

 READING AT HOME